SlightlyCyborg/room-cleaning-algo/README.md

 ## Why?

 This room cleaning algorithm is meant to model the way I clean my room and help me conciously improve the way I do it.
+Several improvements have been made that would have not otherwise been made.

 ## Usage